pantheon-systems/documentation/source/_docs/terminus/examples.md

 </div>

 ### Drush and WP-CLI
-The platform supports running [Drush (Drupal)](https://drushcommands.com/){.external} and [WP-CLI (WordPress)](https://developer.wordpress.org/cli/commands/){.external} commands remotely against a target site environment on Pantheon.
+Pantheon supports running [Drush (Drupal)](https://drushcommands.com/){.external} and [WP-CLI (WordPress)](https://developer.wordpress.org/cli/commands/){.external} commands remotely against a target site environment through Terminus.
 This is often faster and easier than leveraging such tools via local installations.

-Start with the [basic command structure described above](#command-structure), and include `--` followed by the Drush or WP-CLI command and all arguments.
+Start with the [basic command structure described above](#command-structure).
+The commands to invoke Drush and WP-CLI are `remote:drush` and `remote:wp`, respectively.
+Include `--` followed by the Drush or WP-CLI command and all arguments.
 For example:

 ![terminus remote:wp your-awesome-site.dev --plugin activate debug-bar](/source/docs/assets/images/terminus-wp-cli-example.png)